ministryofjustice/cla_frontend/cla_frontend/assets-src/guidance/homelessness_prompts.md

 * statutory overcrowding
 * client has caravan or boat but nowhere they can legally place it
 * partner has evicted client from the property
-* client wants to challenge the suitability of accommodation offered under homelessness legislation - this could be in the final discharge of duty (permanent accommodation), temporary or interim (emergency accommodation).
+* client wants to challenge the suitability of accommodation offered under homelessness legislation - this could be in the final discharge of duty (permanent accommodation), temporary or interim (emergency accommodation)